 7.10.4 - Non-Waiver of Privilege from Inadvertent Production.
 If information is produced in discovery that is subject to a claim of privilege or protection as trial-preparation material, the party making the claim may notify any party that received the information of the claim and the basis for it.
-After being notified, a party must promptly return, sequester, or destroy the specified information and any copies it has and may not use or disclose the information until the claim is resolved.
-A receiving party may promptly present the information to the Court under seal for a determination of the claim.
-If the receiving party disclosed the information before being notified, it must take reasonable steps to retrieve it.
+After being notified, a party must promptly return, sequester, or destroy the specified information and any copies it has.
+The inadvertent recipient may not use or disclose the information until the claim is resolved.
+A receiving party may promptly present the information to the Court for in camera review for a determination of the claim.
+If the receiving party disclosed the information before being notified, it must take reasonable steps to retrieve it from all persons or entities to whom it has been disclosed.
 The producing party must preserve the information until the claim is resolved.

 7.10.5 - Use of Mediators or Special Masters.
 Upon agreement by the parties and stipulated order or by order of the Court, Mediators or Special Masters may be utilized to facilitate the resolution of disputes related to electronically stored information.
+The parties may wish to consider using a special master who is certified in ESI.